Home | Psychology of Wellness | Present Realities

 When faced with imperfections, we often turn to self deception.

-The further we drift from functional existence (meeting the demands of survival), the more distorted the invading thoughts.
-A young person may suffer from minor defects as they enter adulthood; but as they move through this impactful period of growth, their deficits often equate to poorer choices, multiplying the difficulty of survival.
+The further we drift from functional existence (meeting the demands of survival), the more distorted our thoughts.
+A young person may suffer from minor defects as they enter adulthood; but as they move through this impactful period, their deficits often lead to poor choices, multiplying the difficulty of survival.
 They drift.
-Instead of mindfully developing skills, they aimlessly respond to quell emotions, shirking challenges and slipping further from reality.
+Instead of mindfully developing skills, they aimlessly respond to quell discomforting emotions, shirking challenges and slipping further from reality.
 As the malingerer loses precious time, their character not only stagnates; it decays.
 Their abilities become more mismatched with the challenges.

-Some behavioral economists may suggest a logical explanation.
-We prefer what we have more than the goal we desire.
-When push comes to hustle, we stall, procrastinate and enjoy one last plate full of saturated fat soaked carbohydrates or a night out with friends as our tummies, grades, promotions and relationships suffer.
-We pay homage to righteous goals with plans but sacrificing the dreams on the alter of present realities.
+Some behavioral economists suggest a logical explanation: “we must prefer what we have more than the goal.”
+When push comes to hustle, we tire, procrastinate and then enjoy one last yummy serving of fat-soaked carbohydrates, another beer, or less than stellar performance at work, while our tummies, grades, promotions and relationships suffer.
+We pay homage to righteous goals but sacrifice the dreams on the altar of present realities.